12 Ways to increase remote employee engagement

-When we started to consider online retrospectives, we wanted to find a tool that would encourage all members of our remote team to participate, help avoid group thinking as much as possible, and ensure a high psychological safety level.
+When we started to consider online retrospectives, we wanted to find a tool that would encourage all remote team members to participate, help avoid group thinking as much as possible, and ensure a high psychological safety level.

-We also needed to get an easy-to-adopt tool so that our team would feel comfortable using it.
+We also needed an easy-to-adopt tool so our team would feel comfortable using it.

 Our team chose Neatro.
 Team members can write comments or vote on ideas without being exposed to the other participants’ content.
-Plus, every comment can be shared under the participant’s name or anonymously.
+Plus, every comment can be shared anonymously under the participant’s name.